 It wasn’t until I stumbled upon a blog post written by a Chanel handbag enthusiast that I understood the investment value of certain luxury goods.
 I learned that Chanel, among many other designer brands, increases their prices every single year.
 For example, in January 2021, Chanel raised the prices of most of their classic handbag models by 4-7%.
 The year before, the price hikes were even more drastic with increases of up to 17%!
 Needless to say, reselling your Chanel handbag after a few years could be a very profitable investment.

 However, not all designer goods are good investments or appreciate in value.
 Therefore, let’s discuss the best luxury items to invest in and what makes them good investments.

 When is luxury item a good investment?

 The main challenge with purchasing luxury goods is that we tend to buy them for our own joy and usage.
-This means that we often just purchase them on an emotional basis rather than investment value in mind.
+This means that we often just purchase them on an emotional basis rather than with investment value in mind.
 While there isn’t anything wrong with this, there are certain things you need to consider to understand if a designer piece is a good investment or not.

 Luxury categories such as vintage whiskey and wine or rare stamps and coins tend to be popular luxury investments.
-But needless to say that these types of collection items often provide us with little joy in our daily lives.
+But needless to say, these types of collection items often provide us with little joy in our daily lives.
 Hence, in this article, we’ll focus on investing in luxury items that you can (carefully) use yourself before selling for profit.